-- A. Have the right to remain silent. - B. Have the right to an advisor. - C. Have the right to summon witnesses and present evidence. - D. Have the right to be informed that any statements the student may make, oral or written, may be presented to the College Conduct Committee. - E. Have the right to a hearing before a College Conduct Committee. - 3.
-Initial Investigation - A. Upon receipt of a written complaint, the dean of Enrollment Services or designee may conduct any investigation to determine if the charge has merit.
+- A. Have the right to remain silent. - B. Have the right to an advisor. - C. Have the right to summon witnesses and present evidence. - D. Have the right to be informed that any statements the student may make, oral or written, may be presented to the College Conduct Committee. - E. Have the right to a hearing before a College Conduct Committee.

+3. Initial Investigation

+- A. Upon receipt of a written complaint, the dean of Enrollment Services or designee may conduct any investigation to determine if the charge has merit.
 The dean of Enrollment Services or designee may obtain documents and interview those who might have pertinent information related to the alleged misconduct.
 The dean of Enrollment Services or designee may tape record any proceedings associated with the investigation of a charge. - B. The dean of Enrollment Services or designee shall meet with the accused student and present him with the complaint filed against him.
 Subject to constitutional restrictions, the student shall be required to attend this conference, generally not less than five nor more than fifteen calendar days after the student has been notified.
-Time limits for scheduling of conferences may be adjusted at the discretion of the dean of Enrollment Services or designee.
+Time limits for scheduling of conferences may be adjusted at the discretion of the dean of Enrollment Services or designee. - C. Based on the information established during the initial investigation, the dean of Enrollment Services or designee may dismiss the case for reasons of inaccurate charges or insufficient evidence.
+If sufficient evidence is established, the dean of Enrollment Services or designee shall proceed with investigation of the allegations.
+Nothing in this section IV(C)(3), however, shall prohibit the reconsideration of charges should additional evidence become available.